open-pioneer/trails-starter/docs/WaysToPatchAPackage.md

                 // Internal service name within the package.
                 // Can be learned by inspecting the package's source code (or its compiled package.json).
                 NotificationServiceImpl: {
-                    // Completely removes the class from the application.
+                    // Completely removes the service from the application.
                     enabled: false
                 }
             }